explorable-viz/fluid/artifact-evaluation-response-2.md

 # Response to review comment @A7

 Many thanks again for your diligence and useful probing of our artifact.
-We have added a `README.md` with the information that was previously in the **Additional artifact description** section of `artifact-evaluation.md`, plus additional details to address the the issues below.
+We have added a `README.md` with the information that was previously in the **Additional artifact description** section of `artifact-evaluation.md`, and where possible have placed any additional instructions there.

 ## Questions pertaining to functionality of the artifact: